Multi-Functional Chirp Signalling for Next-Generation Multi-Carrier Wireless Networks: Communications, Sensing and ISAC Perspectives: Chirp-aided Communications

 \subsection{Multicarrier Chirp Waveforms for Communications}

 Multicarrier chirp waveforms, such as OCDM and AFDM, that can support reliable high-mobility communications were introduced in Section \ref{Section 1}.
 In contrast to the conventional OFDM waveform exhibiting linear phase evolution across a symbol, in OCDM/AFDM, every data symbol is modulated over a chirp subcarrier.
-From a BER perspective, AFDM generally outperforms OCDM as it may achieve higher diversity by appropriately tuning its chirp rate according to the channel's Doppler profiles.
-As shown in Fig. \ref{Figure4}, AFDM is designed based on the discrete affine Fourier transform (DAFT) and can be regarded as a generalization of OFDM and OCDM. {The AFDM parameter $c_1$ determines the chirp rate, while $c_2$ is associated with initial phases.
+From a BER perspective, AFDM generally outperforms OCDM as it may achieve higher diversity by appropriately tuning its chirp rate according to the channel's Doppler profiles. {In Fig. \ref{Figure4}, we plot the structures of effective channel matrices of OFDM, OCDM, and AFDM in the frequency-, DFnT-, and DAFT-domain, respectively.} As shown in Fig. \ref{Figure4}, AFDM is designed based on the discrete affine Fourier transform (DAFT) and can be regarded as a generalization of OFDM and OCDM.
+The AFDM parameter $c_1$ determines the chirp rate, while $c_2$ is associated with initial phases.
 Consequently, $c_1$ and $c_2$ can be dynamically adjusted based on the specific communication channel to achieve the best possible performance even under doubly-dispersive channels.
-Furthermore,} AFDM can be efficiently implemented by modest modifications of the existing OFDM architecture, thus demonstrating convenient backward compatibility.
+Furthermore, AFDM can be efficiently implemented by modest modifications of the existing OFDM architecture, thus demonstrating convenient backward compatibility.

-Compared to orthogonal time frequency space modulation (OTFS) \cite{10250854}, AFDM may impose lower channel estimation overhead as well as reduced complexity.
 The three-path effective channel responses of OFDM, OCDM, and AFDM are shown in Fig. \ref{Figure4}.
-Observe that a significant number of the non-zero elements in the frequency-domain channel matrix of OFDM are overlapped, while they are only partially overlapped in OCDM.
-This explains why the BER performance of OFDM suffers significantly due to ICI and why AFDM achieves higher diversity over OCDM.
-By contrast, we can see that the propagation paths having distinct delay-Doppler profiles can be fully separated in the DAFT-domain, resulting in attaining the higher diversity order for AFDM.
+Observe that a significant number of the non-zero elements seen in the frequency-domain channel matrix of OFDM are significantly overlapped, while they are only partially overlapped in OCDM. {This is because OFDM cannot attain multi-path diversity in doubly selective channels by using only IDFT.
+Moreover, the chirp parameters of OCDM are fixed, hence it cannot fully avoid overlapping among different paths.
+This explains why the BER performance of OFDM suffers significantly due to ICI and why AFDM achieves higher diversity than OCDM.
+In contrast, by carefully adjusting the chirp parameters according to the specific Doppler shifts encountered, we can see that the propagation paths having distinct delay-Doppler profiles can be fully separated in the DAFT-domain, hence resulting in attaining a higher diversity order for AFDM.}